Koch Entertainment

 Koch Entertainment was an American record label and a distributor of film, television, and music.
-It was purchased by Canadian entertainment company Entertainment One in 2005.
+It was purchased by Canadian entertainment company ROW Entertainment in 2005.

 History

 First years

 The company began in 1975 as part of Koch International originally of Tirol, later of Munich.
 Founded by Tirolean banker Franz Koch, Koch was an independent Austrian record label, recording studio, and music distribution company that specialized in German Folk Music and later popular classical music recordings.
 For over 20 years, the international arm of the company operated under the name Koch Entertainment, a music, film, and television distribution & record label company that was started in 1987 by Franz's son Michael in New York City.
 In 1988, the parent Austrian company Koch acquired Schwann Records from Schwann Verlag.

 1990s

 By 1991, Koch had become one of the first national independent distributors of domestic labels in the U.S. by offering an alternative to the traditional system of regional independent distribution or national major label distribution.
 In 1992, Koch was ranked #315 on Inc. Magazine's list of America's 500 fastest-growing private companies, and has since grown into an entertainment conglomerate.
 It acquired the specialist German label Schwann, Koch expanded into the Canadian market in 1995 by forming the Toronto-based Koch Entertainment Canada.
 In 1996, Koch International took over Discover, a budget label which had been set up by conductor Ali Rahbari to challenge the dominance in the budget classical sector of Naxos.
 The new Koch Discover International was to be jointly controlled by Franz Koch and Rahbari.
 The Austrian parent Koch divested Schwann to Deutsche Grammophone's parent Universal Music GmbH in 2002.